-The 3 Best Utility Stocks To Buy Today
+The 3 Best Utility Stocks and ETFs To Buy Today

 The alternative energy company, NextEra Energy Resources, is the world’s largest generator of renewable energy from wind and solar.
 Alternative energy is the future and this company is at the top of the heap.
 The government and regulators love them for it.
 It’s also a huge benefit that the cost of clean energy generation constantly gets cheaper as technology advances.

 There is also a huge runway for growth projects.
-This part of the company grew earnings 13.8% during the pandemic in 2020.
-And the company plans to deploy $50 to $55 billion between 2019 and 2022 on growth expansions and acquisitions.
+This part of the company grew earnings 13.8% during the pandemic in 2020 and continues to benefit from planned capital investments.

 Best Utility Stocks: Xcel Energy (XEL)